titola/neuropa/README.md

 vehicles is used as directed-energy weapon (i.e. COIL -- chemical oxygen-iodine laser, an infrared chemical laser with operation wavelength of 1315 nm).

+Same film script on March 13 2020 night, between 1:35 and 1:40 a.m.
+more or less the time of August 9 without summer time.
+Probably there is a link with the military management, forced by the Italian governmental measures to curb the infection from Covid-19.
+Perhaps (in Italy) some killer vehicles switch off the engines around 1:30 a.m. in consequence of special measures.

 ### Body vibration stopped after some nightly explosions